 DIVERSITY.
-Personal differences among workforce members that enrich the work environment and are representative of your hiring and patient communities.
+Personal differences among workforce members that enrich the work environment and are representative of your hiring and customer communities.
 These differences address many variables, such as race, religion, color, gender, national origin, disability, sexual orientation, age and generation, education, geographic origin, and skill characteristics, as well as ideas, thinking, academic disciplines, and perspectives.

-The Health Care Criteria refer to valuing and benefiting from the diversity of your workforce hiring and patient communities.
-Capitalizing on both in building your workforce increases your opportunities for high performance; patient, other customer, workforce, and community satisfaction; and patient, other customer, and workforce engagement.
+The Criteria refer to valuing and benefiting from the diversity of your workforce hiring and customer communities.
+Capitalizing on both in building your workforce increases your opportunities for high performance; customer, workforce, and community satisfaction; and customer and workforce engagement.

 EFFECTIVE.
 How well a process or a measure addresses its intended purpose.
-Determining effectiveness requires (1) evaluating how well the process is aligned with the organization's needs and how well it is deployed, or (2) evaluating the outcome of the measure as an indicator of process or service performance.
+Determining effectiveness requires (1) evaluating how well the process is aligned with the organization's needs and how well it is deployed, or (2) evaluating the outcome of the measure as an indicator of process or product performance.

 EMPOWERMENT.
 Giving people the authority and responsibility to make decisions and take actions.
-When people are empowered, decisions are made closest to patients and other customers (the front line), where work-related knowledge and understanding reside.
+When people are empowered, decisions are made closest to the front line, where work-related knowledge and understanding reside.

-The purpose of empowering people is to enable them to satisfy patients and other customers on first contact, improve processes and increase productivity, and improve your organization's health care and other performance results, as well as to encourage collaboration.
+The purpose of empowering people is to enable them to satisfy customers on first contact, improve processes and increase productivity, and improve your organization's performance results, as well as to encourage collaboration.
 An empowered workforce requires information to make appropriate decisions; thus, your organization must provide that information in a timely and useful way.